vcmi/vcmi/docs/players/Installation_Linux.md

 Once innoextract completes, start VCMI Launcher and choose to copy existing files.
 Select the ~/Downloads/HoMM3 directory.
 Once copy is complete, you can delete both offline installer files as well as ~/Downloads/HoMM3.

-## Install using existing Heroes III data
+## Install manually using existing Heroes III data

 Copy "Data", "Maps" and "Mp3" from Heroes III to `$HOME/.local/share/vcmi/` Or, in case of flatpak install to `$HOME/.var/app/eu.vcmi.VCMI/data/vcmi/`